Skip to main content

 In 2020, we signed a 20-year agreement with Klickitat PUD to purchase RNG produced from the Roosevelt, Wash., landfill.
 This agreement provides small volumes of RNG to all customers and allows us to offer a voluntary RNG program for individual customers that wish to have a greater percentage of their supply come from RNG sources.

-Currently, RNG accounts for 0.5% of our annual gas volume and could reach nearly 3.5% of annual gas sales by 2024.
+As of 2024, RNG accounts for about 2.5% of our annual gas volume and could reach over 3.5% of annual gas sales by 2025.

 We’re continuing to investigate and pursue additional local, regional and national RNG supply opportunities.